EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ## Banking

-Although there was some turmoil with American accounts at Swiss financial institutions in the previous decade, many institutions are now taking American clients with some extra paperwork.
+Although there was some turmoil with US citizens' accounts at Swiss financial institutions in the previous decade, many institutions are now taking US citizen clients with some extra paperwork.
 They differ in how much complexity they are willing to handle and able to give you good advice about (e.g., tax obligations on shares of EU companies held in your Swiss brokerage account).
 For banking in